Melinda Estes

 Melinda L. Estes is president and CEO of Saint Luke's Health System, based in the bi-state Kansas City-metro area.
 Estes is a board-certified neurologist and neuropathologist.
-Prior to joining Saint Luke's Health System in September 2011, she served as president and CEO of Fletcher Allen Health Care, based in Burlington, Vermont since October 2003.
+Prior to joining Saint Luke's Health System in September 2011, she was president and CEO of Fletcher Allen Health Care, based in Burlington, Vermont since October 2003.

 Education

 Estes graduated from high school in Victoria, Texas.
 She holds a Bachelor of Science degree from Sam Houston State University in Huntsville, Texas, and earned her medical degree from University of Texas Medical Branch in Galveston, Texas, where she also completed a neurology residency.
 Estes was a neuropathology fellow at Cleveland Clinic Foundation and completed special training in pediatric neuropathology at the Children's Hospital of Philadelphia.
 She received a Master of Business Administration from Case Western Reserve University’s Weatherhead School of Management in 1995.